LBW In Cricket: Rules and history explained

 Regardless, in matches without these technical aids or even with them, the LBW remains the toughest decision an on-field umpire has to make during the course of a game.

-Simply put, a batsman is considered out LBW if they obstruct a ball which was en route to hitting the stumps with any part of their body barring their hands.
+Simply put, a batsman is considered out LBW if they obstructs a ball that was en route to hitting the stumps with any part of their body barring their hands.

-In cricket, hands, up to the wrists, are considered as an extension of the bat.
+In cricket, the ands, up to the wrists, are considered as an extension of the bat.
 Batsmen typically wear protective gloves, the entirety of which are considered as their hands.

-Though it may sound simple, there are several other conditions which need to be met for a batsman to be given out through LBW, which introduce certain complexities to the decision-making.
+Though it may sound simple, several other conditions need to be met for a batsman to be given out through LBW, which introduces certain complexities to the decision-making.

 The first point of contact is considered for LBW calls, which means that if the ball hits the bat or hands first and then the player’s body, it cannot be given as LBW even if other conditions are met.
 If the ball hits the bat and the player’s body simultaneously, it is considered bat first.